 The AIHW has developed a revised peer grouping for analysing and interpreting hospitals statistics and performance information.
-(See http://www.aihw.gov.au/publication-detail/?id=60129553446).
+(See AIHW 2015.)
 Peer group data calculated for this indicator for previous reports was calculated using the previous AIHW peer group classification.
-Peer group data for this reported has been calculated using the current AIHW peer group classification.
+Peer group data for this report has been calculated using the current AIHW peer group classification.
 Data reported using the previous peer group classification is not comparable with data reported using the current AIHW peer group classification.
 Data based on the current AIHW peer group classification has been backcast to 2007-08 for this report.

-National level data disaggregated by Indigenous status for 2007-08 included data from NSW, Qld, WA, SA and NT.
-National level data disaggregated by Indigenous status for 2008-09, 2009-10 and 2010-11 included data from NSW, Victoria, Qld, WA, SA and NT.
-National level data disaggregated by Indigenous status for 2011-12 and subsequent years includes data from all eight states and territories.
-Therefore, data disaggregated by Indigenous status for 2007-08 is not comparable to 2008-09, 2009-10 and 2010-11, and data for 2011-12 and subsequent years are not comparable with data for 2010-11 and prior years.
+National-level data disaggregated by Indigenous status for 2007-08 included data from New South Wales, Queensland, Western Australia, South Australia and the Northern Territory.
+National-level data disaggregated by Indigenous status for 2008-09, 2009-10 and 2010-11 included data from New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory.
+National-level data disaggregated by Indigenous status for 2011-12 and subsequent years includes data from all eight states and territories.
+Therefore, data disaggregated by Indigenous status from 2007-08 is not comparable to 2008-09, 2009-10 and 2010-11, and data for 2011-12 and subsequent years are not comparable with data for 2010-11 and prior years.

-In 2011, the ABS updated the standard geography used in Australia for most data collections from the Australian Standard Geographical Classification (ASGC) to the Australian Statistical Geography Standard (ASGS).
-Also updated at this time were remoteness areas and the Socio-Economic Indices for Areas (SEIFA), based on the 2011 ABS Census of Population and Housing.
-The new remoteness areas will be referred to as RA 2011, and the previous remoteness areas as RA 2006.
-The new SEIFA will be referred to as SEIFA 2011, and the previous SEIFA as SEIFA 2006.
+In 2011, the Australian Bureau of Statistics (ABS) updated the standard geography used in Australia for most data collections from the Australian Standard Geographical Classification to the Australian Statistical Geography Standard.
+Also updated at this time were remoteness areas and the SEIFA, based on the 2011 ABS Census of Population and Housing.
+The new remoteness areas are referred to as RA 2011, and the previous remoteness areas as RA 2006.
+The new SEIFA is referred to as SEIFA 2011, and the previous SEIFA as SEIFA 2006.

 Data for 2007-08 through to 2011-12 reported by remoteness are reported for RA 2006.
 Data for 2012-13 and 2013-14 are reported for RA 2011.
-The AIHW considers the change from RA 2006 to RA 2011 to be a series break when applied to data supplied for this indicator, therefore remoteness data for 2011-12 and previous years are not directly comparable to remoteness data for 2012-13 and subsequent years.
+The AlHW considers the change from RA 2006 to RA 2011 to be a series break when applied to data supplied for this indicator, therefore remoteness data for 2011-12 and previous years are not directly comparable to remoteness data for 2012-13 and subsequent years.

-In 2011, the ABS updated the Socio-Economic Indices for Areas (SEIFA), based on the 2011 ABS Census of Population and Housing.
-The new SEIFA will be referred to as SEIFA 2011, and the previous SEIFA as SEIFA 2006.
 Data for 2007-08 through to 2010-11 reported for SEIFA quintiles are reported using SEIFA 2006 at the Statistical Local Area (SLA) level.
 Data for 2011-12 are reported using SEIFA 2011 at the SLA level.
-Data for 2012-13 are reported using SEIFA 2006 to SEIFA 2011 at the SLA level.
-Data for 2012-13 are reported using SEIFA 2011 at the Statistical Area level 2 (SA2).
+Data for 2012-13 are reported using SEIFA 2011 at the Statistical Area Level 2 (SA2).
 The AIHW considers the change from SEIFA 2006 to SEIFA 2011, and the change from SLA to SA2 to be series breaks when applied to data supplied for this indicator.
-Therefore, SEIFA data for 2010-11 and previous years are not directly comparable with SEIFA data for 2011-12, and SEIFA data for 2011-12 and previous years are not directly comparable with SEIFA data for 2012-13 and subsequent years.
+Therefore, SEIFA data for 2010-11 and previous years are not directly comparable with SEIFA data for 2011-12, and SEIFA data for 2011-13 and subsequent years.